-The most important of the GATT/WTO achievements have been the eight successful rounds of trade negotiations rounds.
-The most recent of these, the Uruguay Round, was completed in 1994 and established the WTO.
+achieved through eight successful rounds of trade negotiations, including the Uruguay Round which was completed in 1994 and established the WTO.
 Conclusion of each round of negotiation required the consent of all participants, which was achieved with two main tools - the time-honored practice of jawboning and the exchange of concessions (which I have also called "transfers").
 Negotiating rounds were often time-consuming and laborious - the Uruguay Round, for example, was launched in 1986 and did not wrap up until 1994.
 Time gives states and their representatives the opportunity to explore countless possible arrangements in an attempt to structure an agreement that will garner consent.
 It also gives states time to discover the opportunities and constraints each of them faces, and so makes it easier to find mutually advantageous agreements.
 This process reduces the barriers to agreement - the transaction costs.